wtl-oss/os-commandline-validation/README.md

    class YourArtisanCommand extends Command {
     use GenerateSignatureTrait;
    ```
-1. Set the new signature in the constructor with the trait's method generateSignature(array, string).<br/>
+1. Set the new signature in the constructor with the trait's method generateSignature(array, string, string). <br/>
    The method requires your rules and a command name as parameters.
    ```sh
    public function __construct(ConcreteConsoleValidator $concreteConsoleValidator)